burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 # Acknowledgements

 This work of all authors was supported by the KAUST Baseline Research Scheme (KAUST BRF).
-The work [Peter Richtárik](https://richtarik.org/) and [Konstantin Burlachenko](https://burlachenkok.github.io/) was also supported by the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence ([SDAIA-KAUST AI](https://sdaia-kaust-ai.kaust.edu.sa/)).
+The work of [Peter Richtárik](https://richtarik.org/) and [Konstantin Burlachenko](https://burlachenkok.github.io/) was also supported by the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence ([SDAIA-KAUST AI](https://sdaia-kaust-ai.kaust.edu.sa/)).
 We wish to thank [Babis Kostopoulos](https://www.linkedin.com/in/babis-kostopoulos-2b7114183/) — a [VSRP intern](https://vsrp.kaust.edu.sa/) at [KAUST](https://www.kaust.edu.sa/en/) who spent some time working on this project in Summer 2023—for helping with some parts of the project.
 We offered Babis co-authorship, but he declined.

 # Conference